I’m sure you’ve heard the saying, “If you don’t know where you’re going, you’ll never get there.”

 Group 2 Responses

-- Many teachers are not asking questions at the “Analyze” and “Evaluate” level of Bloom’s.
-Everything is low-level or they jump straight to a creative task.
+- Many teachers are not asking math questions at the “Evaluate” level of Bloom’s.

-- Teachers do not pre-assess because they do not know how to run multiple groups in their classroom.
+- We’re not pre-assessing because we don’t know how to run multiple groups in their classroom.